-All obligations of the option agreement have been met and Nevada Sunrise owns a 100% interest in Jackson Wash, which currently consists of 49 claims totaling 980 acres (396.6 hectares).
-BLM annual claim maintenance fees were paid in August 2021, which will maintain the claims until September 1, 2022.
-Jackson Wash is subject to a 3% gross overriding royalty.
+Nevada Sunrise owns a 100% interest in Jackson Wash, subject to a 3.0% gross overriding royalty.
+Jackson Wash currently consists of 49 claims totaling 980 acres (396.6 hectares).
+BLM annual claim maintenance fees were paid in August 2022, which will maintain the claims until September 1, 2023.